-Best Buy reliably stocks just-released devices at industry-leading prices.
+Best Buy reliably stocks just-released laptops and PCs at industry-leading prices.
 Black Friday discounts of 30% to 50% aren’t uncommon, even on models that are hot off the assembly line.
 Geek Squad protection plans really shine on higher-priced devices.

 If you’re lucky enough to live in its territory, Fry’s is one of the best stores to visit for eye-popping discounts on already affordable devices, particularly if you don’t care about having the latest or fanciest model.
 Keep in mind that some of the best deals require mail-in rebates, and many of the deepest discounts are reserved for refurbished devices.

 Toys “R” Us

 Along with sister retailers Babies “R” Us, Toys “R” Us is the best-known U.S. toy retailer.
 It has a comprehensive selection of the latest toys, games, and tech accessories for kids, as well as low-tech standbys.
-Employees are knowledgeable, though they’re often stretched thin on Black Friday – so plan ahead if at all possible.
+Employees are knowledgeable, though they’re often stretched thin on Black Friday.
+Plan accordingly.

 A physical Toys “R” Us location may be in or near your hometown, but that shouldn’t stop you from checking the company’s flagship website for online-only deals.
 They’re available well before Black Friday – as early as November 19 – and often run for just a day or two.
-Plus, you can get free shipping on online orders worth $19 or more, or free same-day in-store pickup (for available items, guaranteed to be ready in less than an hour).
+Plus, you can get free shipping on online orders worth $29 or more, or free same-day in-store pickup (for available items, guaranteed to be ready in less than an hour).

-If you’re a frequent shopper, apply for an “R” Card (store credit card) from MasterCard.
+If you’re a frequent shopper, apply for an “R” Card (store credit card) from Mastercard.
 The “R” Card earns you 15% off your first purchase (or special financing if you prefer) or 25% off when you open the account on a Saturday or Sunday, plus points redeemable for Toys “R” Us merchandise: 2 points per $1 spent, earning $5 off for every 125 points earned.

 Yep, Walmart has a huge stock of toys and games as well.
-Check out its Black Friday discounts on popular 2016 games for Microsoft Xbox One, Sony PlayStation 4, and PC.
+Check out its Black Friday discounts on the latest gaming consoles, games, and non-digital playtime accessories for kids of all ages.